robwrighty0/ClimateMachine.jl/docs/src/HowToGuides/Atmos/MoistureModelChoices.md

-# Moisture model choices in Atmos.jl
+# Moisture model choices in AtmosEquations.jl

-The moisture model in `Atmos.jl` describes the behavior of suspended water in the atmosphere (i.e. water vapor, cloud liquid water and cloud ice).
+The moisture model in `moisture.jl` describes the behavior of suspended water in the atmosphere (i.e. water vapor, cloud liquid water and cloud ice).
-There are three options available: `DryModel`, `EquilMoist` and `NonEquilMoist`.
+There are three options available: `DryEquations`, `EquilMoist` and `NonEquilMoist`.

-## DryModel
+## DryEquations

-The `DryModel` assumes that air is dry and there is no water available in any form.
+The `DryEquations` assumes that air is dry and there is no water available in any form.
 It does not add any water related variables to state variables.